This article will help you read and understand your pathology report for oligodendroglioma.

 Oligodendrogliomas have a deletion that involves two chromosomes.
 These chromosomes are chromosomes 1 and 19.
 Your pathologist can look for this deletion by using a test called fluorescence in situ hybridization (FISH).
 If the deletion is found, your report will say that the tumour shows a 1p19q co-deletion.

-If the testing for a mutation in IDH and 1p19q co-deletion cannot be performed or the testing is inconclusive, but the tumor has the microscopic features of an oligodendroglioma, your pathologist will make the diagnosis of oligodendroglioma, not otherwise specified (NOS).
+If the testing for a mutation in IDH and 1p19q co-deletion cannot be performed or the testing is inconclusive, but the tumour has the microscopic features of an oligodendroglioma, your pathologist will make the diagnosis of oligodendroglioma, not otherwise specified (NOS).